-Please list only expenses related to your project.
-A full organizational budget is not needed.

-Youth Arts Engagement grant funds can only be used for project activities taking place in the funding period (July 1, 2023 - June 30, 2024).
+- Please list only expenses related to your project.
+A full organizational budget is not needed. - Lifelong Arts Engagement grant funds can only be used for project activities taking place in the funding period (July 1, 2024 June 30, 2025).

-Additionally, please thoroughly review the funding restrictions listed on pg.
-5 of these guidelines.
+Additionally, please thoroughly review the funding restrictions listed on page 8 of these guidelines.